Resilience in the workplace: Strategies and examples to follow as a leader in 2024

 3. IT department handling a cybersecurity breach

 An IT department faced a major cybersecurity breach that threatened the company's data and operations.
-The team quickly mobilized, working around the clock to identify and contain the breach.
+The team acted quickly, relying on their incident response (IR) plan to pinpoint the issue and get it under control.

 They implemented stronger security measures and conducted thorough reviews and training to prevent future incidents.
 Their ability to stay calm under pressure, problem-solve effectively, and learn from the experience demonstrated significant resilience.